isomerpages/moe-psgrepository/_your-psg-exco-journey-begins/Onboard the PSG Leadership.md

 variant: tiptap
 description: ""
 ---
-<p>Congratulations on your new/ continued appointment as a PSG leader.
-As
+<p>As an Executive Committee (EXCO) member, you are in a unique position
-an Executive Committee (EXCO) member, you are in a unique position to steer and contribute to your <a href="/your-support-circle/" rel="noopener nofollow" target="_blank">Support Circle</a>, PSG team and the parent community.</p>
+to steer and contribute to your <a href="/your-support-circle/" rel="noopener nofollow" target="_blank">Support Circle</a>, PSG team and the parent community.</p>
 <p>It is useful to review:</p>
 <ul data-tight="true" class="tight">
 <li>